ServerlessLife/vitepress-test/README.md

 ## Help and Feedback

 **The tool has been thoroughly tested across many scenarios.
 It is flexible and can be adjusted to fit almost any setup.
 However, projects and TypeScript settings can be configured in numerous ways.
 If you need help or encounter a bug, please let me know by opening a [GitHub Issue](https://github.com/ServerlessLife/lambda-live-debugger/issues).
-This will not only help you but also others, as I can improve the tool and the documentation.
-Any suggestions for improvements are also welcome.**
+This will not only help you but also others, as I can improve the tool and the documentation.**

 ![We Need You](./we_need_you.webp)

 If the tool is working well for you, please fill out the general [FEEDBACK FORM](https://forms.gle/v6ekZtuB45Rv3EyW9).
 This helps me understand the interest in the tool and encourages further development.

-You can also contact me via [LinkedIn](http://www.linkedin.com/in/marko-serverlesslife).
+You can also contact me via [LinkedIn](http://www.linkedin.com/in/marko-serverlesslife) or email [marko@serverlesslife.com](mailto:marko@serverlesslife.com).
 Please, check out my blog: [www.serverlesslife.com](https://www.serverlesslife.com) and follow me on [X (Twitter)](https://twitter.com/ServerlessL).

 ### Reporting an Issue